 How we did it.

-Of course we looked at good examples from other companies in the gambling industry for inspiration, but we set ourselves the task to not copy – just take inspiration from the best design ideas in the business from all over the world.
+Of course we looked at good examples from other companies in the iGaming industry for inspiration, but we set ourselves the task to not copy – just take inspiration from the best design ideas in the business from all over the world.
 We are not talking about just a redesign of a single promo campaign, a set of promotions or just any individual design.
 Our task was to come with a new design identity for our client which will be used both in advertising and on the website.

 What were our challenges and how we resolved them?
 You’ll see soon in our “Palms Bet New Digital Design” case study.